nmwenz90/sb-fs-test1/README.md

 $ npm start
 ```

-`npm start` runs the react server (localhost:3000) and the express server (localhost:3001/audiodata)
+`npm start` runs the react server [http://localhost:3000](http://localhost:3000) and the express api endpoint that generates info.js json [http://localhost:3001/audiodata](http://localhost:3001/audiodata)

 ### Additions

+the audio file example.wav was moved to ```/react-backend/client/src/example.wav```

 I added playback and volume functionality to the app as well, currently did a quick design so the app wprobably looks best on the desktop.
-I utilized tone.js wih React hooks and a CDN to load the file.

-I also created a couple unit test for some of the reusable components I made.
+I also created a couple unit tests for some of the reusable components I made.

-Made a UI Design as well with css styling.
+I made a UI Design as well with css styling.
 ### Finding Dependencies

 You can find dependencies in root folder that you cloned, react-backend and reactbackend/client for package.json files.